 10. Plant a garden.

 Planting and growing your own flower and/or herb/vegetable garden can be a very relaxing and rewarding experience.
-Not only will you get to enjoy the ‘fruits' of your effort, but playing in the dirt is fun, relaxing and good therapy for sore hands and arms.
+Not only will you get to enjoy the ‘fruits' of your effort, but playing in the dirt is also fun, relaxing and good therapy for sore hands and arms.
 For added comfort, and to avoid putting stress on your lower back and knees, try wearing kneepads.

 11. Protect yourself before you have fun in the sun.

 Wearing sunscreen (SPF 15 or better), sunglasses and a hat with a visor are wise choices if you plan on spending time outdoors.
-This is very important because some rheumatologic conditions, and some medications, can make you more sensitive to harmful UV rays.
+This is very important, because some rheumatologic conditions, and some medications, can make you more sensitive to harmful UV rays.

 12. Take control of your mind and mood.

-Our minds and bodies are connected and each influences the other.
-It is natural to feel down, or sad sometimes.
+Our minds and bodies are connected, and each influences the other.
+It is natural to feel down or sad sometimes.
 But it's not okay to be depressed and anxious all of the time.
 Being happy is important to managing your arthritis or other rheumatologic condition.
-If you feel anxious or depressed get on the phone and talk to a friend.
+If you feel anxious or depressed, get on the phone and talk to a friend.
 Or, get out of the house and go for a walk.
 Change your surroundings, put on your favorite music and try smiling.
-Fill your life with as much laughter as you can - it is good for your state of mind, relaxes tense muscles and actually helps your immune system function more properly.
+Fill your life with as much laughter as you can – it is good for your state of mind, relaxes tense muscles and actually helps your immune system function better.
 If you do feel down more than you feel up, make sure to talk about it with your doctor and discuss your options of how to kick the blues.
-You deserve to be happy - make it happen.
+You deserve to be happy – make it happen.